This

 In minutes MANASYS Jazz can generate a CICS Web Service that can perform enquiry and/or update from one or several VSAM files or DB2 database tables, generating hundreds of lines of COBOL logic and also the necessary supporting objects (WSDL or JSON, and the binding objects that convert between JSON or WSDL and COBOL).
 The COBOL logic will validate incoming data and implement the rules of the web service such as “Update must follow an enquiry”.

-Both REST (JSON) and SOAP (WSDL) services can immediately be tested with utilities like PostMan and ReadyAPI, but even though a ReadyAPI test can be created in minutes it was far from easy to develop a client-side program to interact with a CICS Web Service, especially if you want client-side validation to avoid unnecessary web service requests.
+Both REST (JSON) and SOAP (WSDL) services can immediately be tested with utilities like PostMan and ReadyAPI, but even though a ReadyAPI test can be created in minutes it is far from easy to develop a client-side program to interact with a CICS Web Service, especially if you want client-side validation to avoid unnecessary web service requests.
 However MANASYS Jazz can now generate an interface object for JSON web services that makes client development very easy.
 Click here to see a short video introducing this process.
 The interface exposes properties and methods encapsulating the rules of the service: for example Employee.Sex must be M or F, Employee.Empno must be numeric, Update must follow an Enquiry and must return the CheckSum value from the Enquiry, and so on.
 Clients need only refer to the properties and methods provided by the interface object to obey the rules.
 Agile development is now easy: should the web service change, just re-generate the interface object to reflect new rules and data.
 The Client Program (which you write) will need changes only to reflect new functions and data provided by the new version of the service.

 In the diagram above, Jazz will have generated the service MyJSv-JSPG2 as a COBOL program on the “mainframe”, and the interface JSPG2Client as a C# object in your MyJSv interfaces project.
 Why C#?
 By targeting C# and .NET Core the interface can be used not only in Windows, but also with Linux, Android, IOS, and perhaps other operating systems.
 You will write the actual client-side logic in the language of your choice – VB.NET, C#, Java, … for whatever client environment you are using (Windows form, Web page, mobile app…).